cforcomputer/progomatter/README.md

 - Run the GUI, navigate your project folder, and extract the files.
 Progomatter will recursively extract all files in the folder and place them in a single temporary folder.
 - Drag the contents into the LLM chat window.
 (For example, Claude projects).
 - Refresh to view new files with the refresh button.
 It will perform a copy operation and display the new files.
+- Delete the old files in the projects folder, drag in the new ones, ask a question with full context for modified code.
+- Profit?

 ## TODO